Eyevinn/dash-mpd/README.md

 each commit.

 With making a local git commit, this project uses [pre-commit hooks][precmt].
-You therefor need Python3 installed and run `make prepare` to create a Python virtual envinvorment at `.venv` and then run `source .venv/bin/activate` in your shell in order to activate that virtual environment to get the [pre-commit`][precmt] mechanism to work.
+You therefore need Python3 installed and run `make prepare` to create a Python virtual envinvorment at `.venv` and then run `source .venv/bin/activate` in your shell in order to activate that virtual environment to get the [pre-commit`][precmt] mechanism to work.